FAU-LAP/NOMAD-CAMELS/README.md

 Features:

+- Added a filter functionality to the right-click menu when setting channels or variables.
+This filters all available channels, variables or functions by the string that is entered.
 - Added the `Execute Python File` loop step.
-This allows the user to specify a python file and a python exe to run the file with.
+This allows the user to specify a python file and a python environment to run the file with.
+The environment can either be the same as the one running CAMELS (default), a different already existing one, or is created dynamically by giving it the required packages and versions.
+- Added a tab that allows you to add new tabs simply by clicking

+Fixes:

+- Description fields now change their size dynamically

 ## 1.1.2